dmd-program/dmd-300-sp17/project-1.md

 ![sprint timeline graphic](/assets/timeline@2x.png)

 1. **Rule number one in art and design - if it's not documented, it never happened.** Please keep detailed and dated notes, photos, screenshots, video recordings, and other forms of documentation of team meetings, brainstorm sessions, concept research, design sprints or working session outcomes, etc. This will help your team immensely when crafting the project document, and will mostly likely be referred back to quite often.
 Consider keeping these materials in a shared team folder.
 See [collaboration tools](/collaboration-tools.md) for information on available resources.
+2. **Consider setting roles and responsibilities.** Members may have multiple roles.
+See [team roles](/team-roles.md) page for a list of roles.
-2. If your team feels that the design process isn't working as intended, feel free to change up the design of the sprint.
+3. If your team feels that the design process isn't working as intended, feel free to change up the design of the sprint.
+However, don't give up too early, sometimes you have to trust the process to give it a chance to work.

 #### Submission details:

-1. Publish 4 or more detailed posts to the http://sites.psu.edu blog that you created in Phase 3 to track your project's progress.
+1. Publish 4 or more detailed posts to the http://sites.psu.edu blog that you created to track your project's progress from the design sprint.
 Upload media and write descriptions and other relevant information.
+2. The end results of the design process are included in what gets published on this blog, they do not need to be uploaded to canvas other than what is included in the project document PDF.

 ### Phase 5: Project document

 #### Requirements

  1. **Cover/title page:**
-   - project title
+   - Project title
-   - date
+   - Date
-   - team members
+   - Team members
-   - course name
+   - Course name
-   - instructor(s)
+   - Instructor(s)
  2. **Team**
    - Member names and bios that include relevant interests, skills, and capabilities.
  3. **Summary**
    - Concept statement: Brief description of topic or design challenge and how it will be approached in a concise opening sentence or paragraph.
-   - Find a quote that relates to the project
+   - Find and include a quote that relates to the project in some way, particularly if it's from the project's research.
    - Add details including the project's context, outstanding issues, and goals.
-Include aspects of how the topic is interesting, important, or novel, and how you (the team) arrived at these conclusions. what contributions does the project make or intend to make?
+Include aspects of how the topic is interesting, important, or novel, and how you (the team) arrived at these conclusions.
+What contributions does the project make or intend to make?
 Does it reimagine, reframe, refactor, re-contextualize, or otherwise perform remix or invention?
  4. **Design process overview**
    - Timeline of events
    - List methods used with brief descriptions